search ]

 So, Which Value Should You Use?

 Personally, I’m not a fan of FOUT in any way, as it’s simply a suboptimal user experience.
 For me, it’s worse to have text suddenly change than to wait a bit for the text to appear.
-However, there are different approaches to this issue, and the decision of what’s better depends on the relevant website or application and also on the internet connectivity of the majority of your users.

 You should consider that the font loading time, which influences the chosen value of the font-display property, depends on several factors such as connection speed (3G, WiFi, etc.), your server, and overall site optimization for performance.

 If you find the sudden text swap bothersome, you might use font-display: block.
 In this case, the user won’t see the text until the custom font is loaded.
-However, the general recommendation is to use this property only when the custom font is essential for the user’s experience and functionality on the site.
+But the general recommendation is to use this property only when the custom font is essential for the user’s experience and functionality on the site.

 You can alternatively use font-display : optional.
 In this case, the text will not be replaced, but the content might be displayed to the user in the fallback font the first time they enter the website.
 This option is suitable for situations where the display of a custom font is “nice to have” but not critical to the user experience.